arushi2207/Boulevard-Blog/README.md

 ### Demo

-You can access the live demo of the project by clicking [here](url) .
+You can access the live demo of the project by clicking [here](url).

 ### Features